whitefusionhq/ellisflutes_site/src/_posts/2021-10-12-artistic-growth-and-the-importance-of-garbage.md

 Him:  “I’m taking these with me—I can fit them in my suitcase”.

-Me:  “Check inside for spiders—they’ve been in there for a couple of weeks…”
+Me:  “Check inside for spiders—they’ve been sitting there for a couple of weeks…”

 Now I must admit that it goes against the grain to have to throw out flutes that at one point I considered good enough to sell.
 And I know of a few players who have cringed in horror at this practice.
 But to my chagrin, all of my attempts to explain *why* I feel compelled to do this haven’t really seemed to convince anyone that it’s a reasonable practice.